Gusttavohsc/CryptDecryptFile/README.md

 2. Install the software
 > Wamp/Xampp/Apache/ It's up to you

-3 Or run local with PHPCli
+3 Or run local with terminal
 > $ php -S localhost:port

 ## How to use